A DAY IN THE LIFE

 02

-Sometimes, we get so caught up in our own problems that they start to feel like the whole world.
-Pain has a way of doing that it narrows your vision until all you can see is what hurts.
+Sometimes, we become so consumed by our own struggles that they begin to feel like the entire world.
+Pain has a way of narrowing our vision until all we can see is what hurts.
+That was exactly where I found myself in the days leading up to Christmas in 2015, exhausted, frustrated, and quietly overwhelmed by something I could no longer ignore.

 It Came To Pass